 Preparing the boards.
 Here we lay out the boards for the first time on the frame.
 I did some playing around to get the boards I think would look best for the red and blue areas.
 The white ones do not matter because they’re sanded.
 Once the boards are all placed, remove the boards that correspond to white stripes, and run the palm sander over them enough times to clean them up.

 Take the time to place each board carefully and ensure the right wood matches up.
 If you are near a home depot, it doesn’t really matter and you can just stain every other board which would look just as good.
 If you are using recycled wood, it is a little more important.

 Securing the boards to the frame.
 The boards should all be played out from the previous step.
 Now we will secure them all to the frame.
 Be sure that they all look as you want them to look before you nail them.
 Once they are almost in, use the nail punch or a framing nail to sink them into the wood.
 You can place the boards directly against each other if your cuts are perfectly straight (unlikely) or leave a little gap to hide this fact.

-Make sure the boards are all square with the frame before nailing in.
+Make sure the boards are all square with the frame before nailing in if you don’t want your pallet coffee table to be uneven.
 Ensure all sanding is complete before nailing as it will be hard to do once they are in.